Flexible spending account: Use it or lose it

 A potential drawback is that the money must be spent "within the coverage period" as defined by the benefits cafeteria plan coverage definition.
 This coverage period is usually defined as the "period that you are covered" under the cafeteria plan during the "plan year."
 The "plan year" is commonly defined as the calendar year, but could also include the grace period of Jan 1 – March 15 of the following year.
 For example, the "plan year" (or "benefit year") of 2016 would run from Jan 1, 2016, until March 15, 2017, if the employer offered the grace period.

 Any money left unspent at the end of the coverage period is forfeited and can be applied to future plan administrative costs or can be equally allocated as taxable income among all plan participants; this is commonly known as the "use it or lose it" rule.
 Under most plans, the "coverage period" generally ceases upon termination of employment whether initiated by the employee or the employer, unless the employee continues coverage with the company under COBRA or other arrangement.
-A possibility, especially in the case of unexpected, immediate layoff, is that should an employee have unused contributions in an FSA and no additional qualifying claims during the coverage period the employee will have the added insult of "losing" these funds.
-On the other hand, if the payroll taxes saved on the employee's contributions exceeds the amount the employee forfeited, then the employee has still saved money overall.
+Should an employee have unused contributions in an FSA and no additional qualifying claims during the coverage period the employee it is possible that the employee will forfeit (lose) the funds.
+If the payroll taxes saved on the employee's contributions exceeds the amount the employee forfeited, may nonetheless have saved money.